zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 Vulnerabilities that allow an adversary block an arbitrary Skype account are present for a few years.
 There is more than one, and some of them are actively exploited in the wild.
 Moreover, account blocking is provided as a service.

-I used to post a lot about Skype vulnerabilities, and some victims of the exploits contacted me, after finding me in google.
+I used to post a lot about Skype vulnerabilities, and some victims of the exploits contacted me, after finding me on Google.

 I have seen various Skype account blocking techniques.
 I have tried to help people restore access to their accounts and plead Skype to do something about it.
 Mostly the accounts were blocked via mass abuse reports.
 It is a well-known technique that exists for many years.
 It is so old that it became a tool of children' subculture for fighting against each other in Skype.
 But something outrageous has happened in the last year, which I absolutely have to speak about.

 ### Technique 1 - mass abuse reports (classics)

 A Skype account is blocked if sufficiently many abuse reports about this account are sent by other Skype members.
-Presumably, sufficiently many means more than 20.
+Presumably, sufficiently many mean more than 20.
 In order to send a report you don't even need to add the target into contacts: it is possible to send a report from search results by clicking "**Block —> report an abuse**"
 Thus the victim may stay completely unaware of all the reports being sent about him/her.